 The Downy woodpecker is mainly confined to North America and does not extend quite as far north as the Hairy woodpecker.

-The Downy woodpecker is generally seen as much more abundant as they favour suburban areas and more regularly visit back gardens in search of food and water.
+The Downy woodpecker is generally seen as much more abundant as they favor suburban areas and more regularly visit back gardens in search of food and water.

 Hairy Woodpecker feeding from a backyard feeder